- HTTP/1.1 makes multiple new connections

 - About the new VPS

-My blog has been migrated to a new Debian Virtual Private Server (VPS) .
-I was trying to enable SPDY on my new server but support from Google for Apache is kind of broken.
-Latest Chrome browser support SPDY 3.1 only but Google only provides SPDY 3.0 to Apache module.
-I decide to skip SPDY and setup HTTP/2, as more major browsers are adopting HTTP/2.
+My blog has been migrated to a new Debian Virtual Private Server (VPS).
+I was trying to enable SPDY on my new server, but support from Google for Apache is somewhat broken.
+The latest Chrome browser supports SPDY 3.1 only, but Google only provides SPDY 3.0 to the Apache module.
+I decided to skip SPDY and set up HTTP/2, as more major browsers are adopting HTTP/2.

 HTTP/1.1 makes multiple new connections

-Before HTTP/2, let’s have a brief idea how slow HTTP/1.1 is,
+Before HTTP/2, let’s have a brief idea of how slow HTTP/1.1 is,

-As you can see from above chart, 21 new connections are trying to connect to the HTTP server simultaneously after the first request.
-Grey line in timelines represents time wasted on connecting to the server.
-My poor server can only serve 5 (first 3, 7th and 8th) immediately.
+As you can see from the above chart, 21 new connections are trying to connect to the HTTP server simultaneously after the first request.
+The gray line in timelines represents time wasted on connecting to the server.
+My poor server can only serve 5 (first 3, 7th, and 8th) immediately.
 Overall, the client has to wait for 0.5-1s to start downloading content and reach the red goal line, which means the page is ready for rendering.

 Below is HTTP/2.
-No more grey!
-This is because the HTTP/2 keeps one single connection (multiplexing) and no time is waste on handshaking connections.
+No more gray!
+This is because HTTP/2 keeps one single connection (multiplexing) and no time is wasted on handshaking connections.

 There are many more benefits from HTTP/2.
 Feel free to explore!